mesa/mesa/CONTRIBUTING.md

 With alignment on both problem and design, implementation can proceed:

 - Write the code following Mesa's standards
-- Include tests and documentation
+- Include/update tests and and check test coverage
+- Include/update documentation and check Readthedocs rendering
 - Open a PR for review

 And if needed: